Rihanna: 2003–2006: Career beginnings with Music of the Sun and A Girl Like Me

 After Rihanna signed with Def Jam, Jay-Z and his team spent three months completing her debut studio album.
 She collaborated with various producers, primarily Rogers and Sturken.
 "Pon de Replay" was selected as the lead single because of its summer appeal.
 The song was released on May 25, 2005, and became a commercial success, reaching number two on both the US Billboard Hot 100 and the UK Singles Chart.
 Her debut studio album, Music of the Sun, was released on August 29, 2005.
 It debuted at number ten on the US Billboard 200 with first-week sales of 69,000 units.
 Its second single, "If It's Lovin' That You Want", peaked at number 36 in the US.
 Rihanna made her acting debut with a cameo in the straight-to-DVD film Bring It On: All or Nothing (2006), in which she portrayed herself.

 Soon after releasing Music of the Sun, Rihanna began working on her second studio album in September 2005.
 Titled A Girl Like Me, the record was released on April 25, 2006.
 A pop and reggae album, A Girl Like Me peaked at number five on the Billboard 200 chart, with 115,000 copies sold in the US in its first week.
 It became her first RIAA-certified double platinum album, surpassing one million units sold.
 It spawned four singles: "SOS", "Unfaithful", "We Ride", and "Break It Off".
-"SOS" became her first song to reach number one on the Billboard Hot 100, while "Unfaithful" was a top-ten single worldwide.
+"SOS" became her first song to reach number one on the Billboard Hot 100, while "Unfaithful" peaked within the top ten of charts worldwide.
 To promote both A Girl Like Me and Music of the Sun, Rihanna embarked on her debut headlining concert tour, entitled Rihanna: Live in Concert Tour, throughout 2006.